akliouev/telebot/README.md

 telebot.sh will read a config file (~/.telebotrc) for the following configuration variables
 - TOKEN -- Bot token
-- CHATID -- Numeric chatid
+- CHATID -- Numeric chat id
 - (optional) TELEBOTAPIURL -- basic api url instead of http://api.telegram.org
 - (optional) CURL_OPTIONS -- any extra options you want curl to use